 Volume II: Situation.
 Part Two.
-Chapter 7.
-Social Life.
-(585-612)
+Chapter 9.
+From Maturity to Old Age.
+(633-52)

 [This is part of a chapter by chapter re-reading of Simone de Beauvoir’s “The Second Sex”.
 You can find all the posts here.]

 This chapter should be interesting, I thought, as I cracked open the book.
 As regular readers (ha ha) will know, I’m a bit fascinated by Beauvoir’s attitude toward ageing, and actually read and wrote about this chapter earlier, so it wasn’t wildly new material to me.
 She opens by noting that the history of woman depends much more than man’s on her “physiological destiny”, and the stages of her life are “dangerously abrupt”: puberty, sexual initiation, menopause.
 (And then there are the socially contingent stages: marriage (or not), motherhood, middle age, grand-motherhood, says me.)